awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_R_R_L87
 D:Bill begs Dad not to be blue, and his text is this: We :are all in the same boat.
 No one can buy.
 No one can build.
- :Labor is hard hit, too.
+ :Labour is hard hit, too.
 I, for one, would like to toss the :cards on the table and start a new deal.
 When exact codes :are fixed, as best for all, every person must do his bit.